zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

     uses: ./.github/workflows/kubeflow.yml
 ```

-{% include note.html content="Make sure you add 'pull_request' and 'issue_comment' to the workflow triggers if you want
+{% include note.html content="Make sure you add `pull_request` and `issue_comment` to the workflow triggers if you want
-to use the 'pull-request-comment-trigger'." %}
+to use the `pull-request-comment-trigger`." %}

-In our case, if you want to run integration tests on kubeflow pipelines specifically, you simply comment 'LTKF!', short
+In our case, if you want to run integration tests on Kubeflow Pipelines specifically, you simply comment 'LTKF!', short
 for 'Let The Kubes Flow'.

-You may have noticed that there is also a reaction that can be specified 'reaction: rocket'.
+You may have noticed that there is also a reaction that can be specified `reaction: rocket`.
 This might be more gimmick
 than anything.
 But isn't it the tiny things like this that can take your code from being functional to next level of
 delightful?

 !(Comment on PR with a rocket-emoji reaction)[../assets/posts/github-actions/Rocket.png]

-{% include note.html content="Using issue-comment as a trigger seems to currently be only supported if the workflow with
+{% include note.html content="Using `issue-comment` as a trigger seems to currently be only supported if the workflow with
 this type of trigger has ended up on the default branch of the repo already.
 As such this feature is not fully tested on
 our side yet as it will only reach our main branch in the coming week.
 I'll make sure to update this if something
 changes along the way." %}

 ## :recycle: 5.
-Reduce wasted compute resources by avoiding unwanted 'Concurrency'
+Reduce wasted compute resources by avoiding unwanted concurrency

 I'm sure this has happened to you before.
 After some intense hours coding away you are ready to commit and oush your
 work.
 Mere seconds after you have pushed and opened your PR you realize that you left something in the code that does